tobymao/18xx/TILES.md

       integer to refer by index to a city/town/offboard/junction defined earlier on the tile
     - **terminal** - `1` - indicates that path is part of a non-passthru path, typically for off-board cities.
 Tapered track will be drawn.
-    - **track** - broad/narrow/dual/line/dashed; this option is not yet
+    - **lanes** - integer - number of parallel paths.
+Effectively creates multiple copies of this path, each uniquely identified.
-      implemented, so track is always broad
+    - **track** - `broad/narrow/line/dashed`; this option is not yet implemented, so track is always broad
 - **label** - large letter(s) on tile (e.g., "Chi", "OO", or "Z")
 - **upgrade**
     - **cost** - *required* - integer